rkbennett/od_import/README.md

 * This has currently only been tested on windows 10 and 11 with python 3.10-3.12, but in theory should work on any version 3.6+

+## How to install

+1. Download and install the Git client and Python on your device.
+2. Open your terminal.
+(Make sure you have the necessary permissions to install packages on your system).
+3. Execute the following command: `pip install git+https://github.com/rkbennett/od_import.git`

 ## Contributors

 * [boludoz](https://github.com/boludoz) - gitignore and setup.py